KDAVID9h/Newton_Raphson/README.md

 ![alt text](image.png)

 # Usage
+- Install requirements
-Run the app and follow instructions
+- Run the app and follow instructions
 ## Run
 #### To run the app:
 ```